 March 28, 2022

-4 Ways to Steward Culture in Your Organization
+4 Ways to Create Healthy Culture to Grow Your Organization

 Have you ever gotten the sense that you just don’t like the way things feel in your organization?
 You have a great team, worked hard on crafting a mission statement, recruited excellent team members, have really clear systems, and you’re implementing a well thought out strategy, but still something just doesn’t feel right?
 When you’re in a meeting, a gathering, an event, it’s nothing you can point to specifically but something just feels off.